Pairwise intersecting convex sets and cylinders in $\R^3$: Introduction and main result

 But both conditions (``well-rounded" and ``many triples intersecting'') are too restrictive.
 For instance, if the family $\F$ consists of (finitely many) coplanar lines with no two parallel, then any two of them intersect.
 But, assuming general position, there is no intersecting triple in $\F$, and $\F$ is not well-rounded.
 Yet any line in that plane intersects every set in $\F$.
 This example shows one of the difficulties that emerge when trying to settle Conjecture~\ref{con:basic}.

-There are examples with 5 convex sets in $\R^3$ with any two of them intersecting but with no transversal line, that is, no line intersecting all 5 of them.
-For instance, let $\Delta$ be a regular simplex in $\R^3$, its closed inscribed ball be $D$.
+There are examples of 5 convex sets in $\R^3$ with any two of them intersecting but with no transversal line, that is, no line intersecting all 5 of them.
+The following example is due to David Darrow~\cite{DD}.
+Let $\Delta$ be a regular simplex in $\R^3$, its closed inscribed ball be $D$.
 Its facets are four triangles $F_1,F_2,F_3,F_4$ considered without their edges.
 Each pair $F_i,F_j$ shares an edge.
 Now to both of them add the same point, one which is very close to one endpoint if their common edge but distinct from the endpoint.
 Then any two sets in the family $\F=\{D,F_1,F_2,F_3,F_4\}$ of convex sets have a point in common.
 But they have no line transversal as one can check easily.
 So a line can meet at most 4/5 of the sets in $\F$.
 Repeating $\F$ $m$ times is a family (of size $5m$) of pairwise intersecting convex sets in $\R^3$ and no line can meet more than $4m$ sets in the family.

 In this short note I'm going to prove a simple special case of the conjecture, namely when $\F$ consists of {\sl cylinders}.
-A cylinder in $\R^3$ is the Minkowksi sum of a convex set $C$ and a line in in $\R^3$.
+A cylinder in $\R^3$ is the Minkowksi sum of a convex set $C$ and a line in $\R^3$.

 \begin{theorem} Assume $\F$ is a finite family of cylinders in $\R^3$ having the property that any two cylinders in $\F$ intersect.
-Then there is a line $L$ intersecting at least $\al |\F|$ elements of $\F$ where $\al=\frac 1{28}$. \end{theorem}
+Then there is a line $L$ intersecting at least $\al |\F|$ elements of $\F$ where $\al=\frac 1{14}$. \end{theorem}

 I find Conjecture~\ref{con:basic} and its companion Conjecture~\ref{con:bip} (to be given in the last section) very interesting.
 These conjectures are the first and apparently hard instances of a series of analogous conjectures, see ~\cite{MRR20}.
-They represent a fine and subtle version of Helly type theorems, see the old but excellent survey by Danzer, Gr\"unbaum, and Klee~\cite{DGK63}, or the relevant parts of Matousek's comprehensive book~\cite{Mat02}.
+They represent a fine and subtle version of Helly type theorems, see the old but excellent survey by Danzer, Gr\"unbaum, and Klee~\cite{DGK63}, or the relevant parts of Matou{\v{s}}ek's comprehensive book~\cite{Mat02}.